soyabn9/fmcs-help/docs/youtube-channel.md

 ## Official FreeMcServer Youtube Channel

-Freemcserver.net have had a YouTube channel called \([FreeMcServer](https://www.youtube.com/channel/UCw48-B-1frsEx96wNgDEPwA)\), which is now being used to upload tutorials created by Facha (Owner) to help users on the site and might be able to be used to look at sneak peaks of new and upcoming features on [freemcserver.net](https://freemcserver.net/).
+Freemcserver.net have had a YouTube channel called ([FreeMcServer](https://www.youtube.com/channel/UCw48-B-1frsEx96wNgDEPwA)), which is now being used to upload tutorials created by Facha (Owner) to help users on the site and might be able to be used to look at sneak peaks of new and upcoming features on [freemcserver.net](https://freemcserver.net/).

-> [!WARNING]
+!!! warning
-> These videos will only be in English and they will not be in any other language.
+    These videos will only be in English and they will not be in any other language.

 Every [FreeMcServer](https://www.youtube.com/channel/UCw48-B-1frsEx96wNgDEPwA) video will be listed below: